 British Columbia

 Sentinel Physicians

-In the last 2 weeks, influenza-like illness (ILI) rates among patients presenting to sentinel sites have fallen back in line with the 10-year historical average, after being slightly elevated in weeks 41 and 44 (Figure 1).
+In week 47, influenza-like illness (ILI) rates among patients presenting to sentinel sites have decreased and are generally consistent with the 10-year historical average, after being slightly elevated in week 46 (Figure 1).
 Rates are subject to change as reporting becomes more complete.
-Thirteen (48%) of sentinel sites have reported data for week 46.
+Twelve (44%) of sentinel sites have reported data for week 47.